slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt-socket-mode.md

 #### build.gradle

 Most of the build settings are necessary for enabling Kotlin language.
-Adding **bolt-jetty** dependency is the only one that is specific to Bolt.
+Adding **bolt-socket-mode** && **tyrus-standalone-client** to the dependencies is the only one that is specific to Bolt.

 ```groovy
 plugins {